"

 Final Thoughts: Crafting Cover Letters that Connect

 A personalized, thoughtful cover letter transforms your application from generic to compelling.
-By clearly aligning your strengths with employer needs and demonstrating genuine enthusiasm, your cover letter becomes a powerful tool in your job search toolkit.
+By aligning your strengths with employer needs and demonstrating genuine enthusiasm, your cover letter becomes a powerful tool in your job search toolkit.

 Ready to leverage your outstanding application materials to prepare effectively for interviews?
 Fantastic—let’s continue building your skills to confidently land the job!